jdmansec/CS50/README.md

-# CS50: Introduction to Computer Science - Notes
+# CS50: Introduction to Computer Science

 This repo contains notes for the course **CS50: Introduction to Computer Science**, offered by Harvard University.